 - Add an active kombucha SCOBY with some starter liquid from a previous batch to the tea.
 If the SCOBY is not the same size as the container, don’t worry, it will grow to fill the container as it ferments.

-- Cover the jar with a tight-weave towel or coffee filter and secure with a rubber band (to protect it from insect falling in).
+- Cover the jar with a tight-weave towel or coffee filter and secure it with a rubber band (to protect it from insects falling in).

 - Allow the mixture to sit undisturbed at 68-85°F, out of direct sunlight, for 7-30 days, or to taste.
 The longer the kombucha ferments, the less sweet and more vinegary it will taste.
 I like to keep mine fermenting for more or less 2 weeks.
-I would taste it and if it’s too sweet, I would give it more days to ferment.
+I would taste it, and if it’s too sweet, I will give it more days to ferment.

-- Once at your taste, pour finished kombucha off the top of the jar into airtight jars or bottles for consuming.
+- Once at your taste, pour finished Kombucha off the top of the jar into airtight jars or bottles for consumption.

 - Add fresh or frozen fruits to flavor or enjoin plain.
-I love ginger/lime, or strawberries, or blueberries but you can really add anything once the SCOBY is taken away.
-Do not add fruits or juice in the jar with the SCOBY, it would kill it !
+I love ginger/lime, strawberries, or blueberries but you can really add anything once the SCOBY is taken away.
+Do not add fruits or juice in the jar with the SCOBY, it would kill it!

-- Cover tightly and let sit an additional 1-2 days until carbonated.
+- Cover tightly and let sit for an additional 1-2 days until carbonated.

 - Store in the refrigerator in airtight containers.

 Why is GUT HEALTH important?

 Gut health has even been linked to anxiety and depression, and to neurological conditions like schizophrenia and dementia.
 The makeup of gut bacteria also varies between lean and overweight people, suggesting that it may play a role in causing obesity in the first place.

 The bacteria in your stomach may influence all aspects of health, from immunity to anxiety and disease.

 Here’s how to improve gut health, with my 21dayfix